Arindamdeb2000/Glimpse/README.md

 * Add ability to see how a place’s stats compare to the averages for the state or the entire country
 * Add pie chart to better show how the population breaks down into races
 * Use GeoJSON to draw boundaries and shade the area of the city or state being viewed
+* Reset active tab to overview if user closes the stats modal